Blog

 Primary Use Case

-Creating data-driven internal business apps for operations and workflows.
+Data-driven internal business apps and workflows

 Target User

-Business users, IT departments, and citizen developers within organizations.
+Business users and citizen developers within organizations

 Core Strength